Fri 16th to Mon 19th July 2021

 Two sailing weekends to get out on the water in a relaxed and friendly atmosphere.

 About SchoonerSail’s Learning To Sail A Schooner Articles

 John, Trinovante’s skipper started writing these articles after some Trinovante Crew asked for more information on the fundamentals of schooner handling.
-None of these articles are invented theory.
-John has simply written about specific situations that have arisen.
-He can’t remember when this article was written because this manoeuver is so standard we are doing it all the time.
+These articles are not imagined theory.
+John has written about specific situations that have arisen.
+This is a standard manoeuver we are doing it all the time.